microsoft/FluidFramework/examples/apps/cra-demo/README.md

 - Try extending the demo with more key/value pairs and a more complex UI
   - `npm install @fluentui/react` is a great way to add [UI controls](https://developer.microsoft.com/en-us/fluentui#/)
-- Try extending the [KeyValueDataObject ](https://github.com/microsoft/FluidFramework/blob/release/0.36/experimental/framework/data-objects/src/kvpair/DataObject.ts) class and adding your own custom functionality
+- Try using other collaborative objects such as the [SharedMap](https://fluidframework.com/docs/apis/map/)